VolumeDP: Modeling Volumetric Representation for Manipulation Policy Learning: Abstract

 \section{Abstract}

 Imitation learning is a prominent paradigm for robotic manipulation.
 However, existing visual imitation methods map 2D image observations directly to 3D action outputs, imposing a 2D–3D mismatch that hinders spatial reasoning and degrades robustness.
 We present VolumeDP, a policy architecture that restores spatial alignment by explicitly reasoning in 3D.
 VolumeDP first lifts image features into a Volumetric Representation via cross-attention.
 It then selects task-relevant voxels with a learnable module and converts them into a compact set of spatial tokens, markedly reducing computation while preserving action-critical geometry.
 Finally, a multi-token decoder conditions on the entire token set to predict actions, thereby avoiding lossy aggregation that collapses multiple spatial tokens into a single descriptor.
 VolumeDP achieves a state-of-the-art average success rate of $88.8\%$ on the LIBERO simulation benchmark, outperforming the strongest baseline by a substantial $14.8\%$ improvement.
 It also delivers large performance gains over prior methods on the ManiSkill and LIBERO-Plus benchmarks.
 Real-world experiments further demonstrate higher success rates and robust generalization to novel spatial layouts, camera viewpoints, and environment backgrounds.
-Code will be released.
+Code and videos are available on the project page: \href{https://yzc0731.github.io/VolumeDP/}{\texttt{yzc0731.github.io/VolumeDP}}.